-Car park at Bruce’s Stone, Loch Trool (DG8 6SU is nearest postcode)
+Car park at Bruce’s Stone, Loch Trool (DG8 6SU is nearest postcode).
+No public transport to start point.

 WALK REPORT: 25th September 2016